sesang06/RxIndexPathDataSource/README.md

 So I made some code and example code, and copy from Some code from RxDataSource.

 ## Requirements
-you should install RxSwift, RxCocoa, RxDataSource.
+you should install RxSwift, RxCocoa, RxDataSources.

 ## Example